ibm-cloud-docs/power-iaas/configuring-private-network.md

 You can use one of the following options to connect to the IBM Cloud classic infrastructure:

-  You can use the `10.x.x.x` range as long as there is no conflict with an {{site.data.keyword.cloud_notm}} backend `10.x.x.x` service.
-You must reach out to support if you'd like to use *NAT'ing* or IP aliasing to resolve the IP conflict.
-IBM recommends that you not use `10.x.x.x` when starting a new network.
+  You can use the `10.x.x.x` range if there is not a conflict with an {{site.data.keyword.cloud_notm}} backend `10.x.x.x` service.
+You must contact support if you'd like to use *NAT'ing* or IP aliasing to resolve the IP conflict.
+That being said, IBM does not recommend using `10.x.x.x` when starting a new network.
+  {: important}

 Your Power private subnet cannot be in the `169.254.0.0/16`, or `224.0.0.0/4` ranges.
 These ranges are blocked.
 For more information, see [IBM Cloud IP Ranges](/docs/infrastructure/security-groups?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges).
-  {: important}

 **Using an SSL VPN with a jump server and a VRA**